Adana kebabı

-History

 Kebabs are usually made out of ground lamb meat and tail fat, though there are many regional variations.
 Kebabs are fairly common in the area from Mersin in Turkey to Kirkuk in Iraq, and includes Aleppo in Syria.

+History

 According to many authors, this kebab was born out of a fusion of Turkish and Arab cultures.
 Birecik, once an important locality in the Eyalet of Aleppo, is said to be the creator of this very kind of kebab.
 The version prepared and consumed today in the province of Adana also has a history rooted in the modern Turkish culture, only to receive a "Controlled Designation of Origin" in February 2005, after subsequent legal trials.